What Is Sentiment Analysis?

 Machine learning approaches learn sentiment patterns from training data.
 Models identify correlations between language patterns and sentiment labels, improving accuracy with context.

 ML models handle nuance better than rule-based systems.
 But they require quality training data and ongoing refinement.
-A model trained on consumer reviews won't perform well on B2B technical documentation without retraining.
+A model trained on consumer reviews will perform significantly worse on B2B financial or technical content without domain-specific retraining, a common accuracy gap teams discover after deployment.

 Hybrid sentiment analysis combines rule-based and machine learning methods.
 Lexicons provide baseline classification, while ML models handle edge cases and context.